alexwlchan/alexwlchan.net/src/_posts/2023/2023-09-19-obsidian-setup.md

 The distribution is very skewed, with maybe 50 tags that I use a lot, and then a long tail of tags that are only used a handful of times.
 This might seem messy to some people, but it works for me – even if a tag is only used once or twice, it's still useful for searching.

-I use prefixes as a way to namespace some of tags, e.g. `aws/amazon-s3` or `python/pip`.
+I use prefixes as a way to namespace some of tags, like `aws/amazon-s3` and `python/pip`.
 This helps keep my list of tags somewhat organised, but otherwise it’s a bit of an inconsistent mess.

 [tagging]: https://alexwlchan.net/2019/my-scanning-setup/#how-should-i-organise-my-files